Fractions, Decimals and Percentages

 Core ideas you must understand for this topic

-• SMART goals: Specific, Measurable, Achievable, Relevant, Time-bound targets that help you plan and track your progress effectively.
+• SMART goals: Specific, Measurable, Achievable, Relevant, Time-bound targets that help you plan and track progress.

-• Time management: Techniques such as creating a study timetable, prioritising tasks using a to-do list, and breaking larger tasks into smaller steps.
+• Time management: Techniques like prioritising tasks, using a planner, and breaking large projects into smaller steps to meet deadlines.

-• Reflective practice: The process of reviewing your own learning experiences to identify what went well, what could be improved, and how to apply this in the future.
+• Reflective practice: Regularly reviewing your experiences to identify what went well, what could be improved, and how to apply lessons learned.

 Learning Objectives